Cyber Security

 Differentiate Password Spraying from Other Attacks

-As we look ahead to 2025, the effectiveness of credential spraying is underscored by its ability to exploit weak credential practices, achieving a success rate of approximately 1%.
+As we look ahead to 2025, the effectiveness of is underscored by its ability to exploit weak credential practices, achieving a success rate of approximately 1%.
 This lower success rate is a direct consequence of its focused nature, particularly against high-value accounts in critical industries like healthcare, finance, and government.
 Understanding these distinctions is vital for organizations aiming to craft tailored defenses.
-Implementing strategies such as multifactor authentication (MFA) can significantly bolster security.
+Implementing strategies such as can significantly bolster security.
 By distributing resources efficiently, organizations can ensure robust protection against these evolving cyber threats.

 Start at the center with the main theme of cybersecurity attacks.
 Branch out to see the types of attacks and their unique features, helping you understand how to defend against them.